The Wizard of Oz: Re-releases

-Although the 1949 re-issue used sepia tone, as in the original film, beginning with the 1955 re-issue, and continuing until the film's 50th anniversary VHS release in 1989, the opening Kansas sequences were shown in black and white instead of the sepia tone as originally printed.
-(This includes television showings.)
+Although the 1949 re-issue used sepia tone, the 1955 re-issue showed the Kansas sequences in black and white instead, a practice that continued on television broadcasts and home releases until the 50th anniversary VHS release in 1989.

 The MGM "Children's Matinees" series re-released the film twice, in both 1970 and 1971.
 It was for this release that the film received a G rating from the MPAA.

 For the film's 60th anniversary, Warner Bros. released a "Special Edition" on November 6, 1998, digitally restored with remastered audio.

 In 2002, the film had a very limited re-release in U.S. theaters, earning only $139,905.

 On September 23, 2009, the film was re-released in select theaters for a one-night-only event in honor of its 70th anniversary and as a promotion for various new disc releases later in the month.
 An encore of this event took place in theaters on November 17, 2009.

 An IMAX 3D theatrical re-release played at 300 theaters in North America for one week only beginning September 20, 2013, as part of the film's 75th anniversary.
 Warner Bros. spent $25 million on advertising.
 The studio hosted a premiere of the film's first IMAX 3D release on September 15, 2013, in Hollywood at the newly remodeled TCL Chinese Theatre (formerly Grauman's Chinese Theatre, the site of the film's Hollywood premiere).
 It was the first motion picture to play at the new theater and served as the grand opening of Hollywood's first 3D IMAX screen.
 It was also shown as a special presentation at the 2013 Toronto International Film Festival.
 This re-release grossed $5.6 million at the North American box office.

 In 2013, in preparation for its IMAX 3D release, the film was submitted to the MPAA for re-classification.
 According to MPAA rules, a film that has been altered in any way from its original version must be submitted for re-classification, and the 3-D conversion fell within that guideline.
-Surprisingly, the 3D version received a PG rating for "Some scary moments", although no change was made to the film's original story content.
+The 3D version received a PG rating for "Some scary moments", although no change was made to the film's original story content.
 The 2D version still retains its G rating.

 The film was re-released on January 11 and 14, 2015, as part of the "TCM Presents" series by Turner Classic Movies.

-The film was re-released by Fathom Events on January 27, 29, 30, 2019, and February 3 and 5, 2019, as part of its 80th anniversary.
+The film was re-released by Fathom Events through "TCM Big Screen Classics" on January 27, 29, 30, 2019, and February 3 and 5, 2019, as part of its 80th anniversary.
 It also had a one-week theatrical engagement in Dolby Cinema on October 25, 2019, to commemorate the anniversary.

-The film returned to theaters on June 5 and 6, 2022 to celebrate Judy Garland's 100th birthday.
+The film returned to theaters on June 5 and 6, 2022, to celebrate Judy Garland's 100th birthday.